 Netflix also changed the game when it comes to content, pouring millions of dollars into producing original shows and movies.
-It's even become an Oscar contender, with original films Roma, Marriage Story and The Irishman garnering Best Picture nominations.
+And as it gets into live events, we took a moment to argue that Netflix should buy WWE.

 Netflix: What is it and how does it work?

 Netflix started in 1997 as a DVD rental business, sending subscribers DVD discs through the mail in bright-red envelopes.
 In 2007, the company expanded by launching an OTT streaming service.
 "Over the top" services come through the internet, rather than on a cable or phone company's dedicated line.